Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Introduction

 \section{Introduction}

 The El Niño-Southern Oscillation (ENSO) is a coupled ocean-atmosphere phenomenon that plays a major role in driving global climate variability on interannual timescales \citep{Trenberth97, Timmermann18}.
-ENSO events typically occur every 2–7 years and influence global weather patterns, precipitation, and extreme events \citep{Dai00, Cai15, Emerton17, Callahan23}.
-Consequently, improving our understanding of ENSO dynamics and better understanding its predictability are essential for minimizing its socio-economic consequences.
+ENSO events typically occur every 2–7 years and influence global weather patterns, precipitation, and extreme events \citep{Dai00, Cai15, Emerton17}.
+Consequently, improving our understanding of ENSO dynamics and its predictability is essential for mitigating its substantial socio-economic impacts \citep{Callahan23}.

 ENSO is characterized by fluctuations in sea surface temperature (SST) in the central and eastern equatorial Pacific and atmospheric pressure differences at sea level across the Pacific basin, known as the Southern Oscillation \citep{Walker32}. \cite{Bjerknes69} proposed that warm SST anomalies (SSTAs) in the eastern equatorial Pacific weaken the zonal SST gradient, reducing equatorial trade winds.
 This suppression of trade winds limits upwelling, deepens the eastern equatorial Pacific thermocline, and allows warm surface waters to accumulate, amplifying the initial warming.
 The weakened trade winds also slow westward surface currents, allowing warm water from the western Pacific to spread eastward, reinforcing SSTA.
-Enhanced atmospheric convection over the warming region further weakens the Walker Circulation, sustaining reduced trade winds and strengthening the warming signal — a process known as the positive Bjerknes feedback.
+Enhanced atmospheric convection over the warming region further weakens the Walker Circulation, sustaining reduced trade winds and strengthening the warming signal.
+Together, these processes contribute to a critical positive feedback, now known as the Bjerknes feedback.
 Building on this insight, \cite{Wyrtki75, Wyrtki85} highlighted that ENSO’s cyclic nature requires a redistribution of heat content driven by the trade winds.
 This involves recharge of warm water in the western Pacific before an El Niño event, followed by a discharge of heat after its peak, facilitating the phase transition necessary for ENSO’s periodic behavior \citep{Meinen00}.